supnate/rekit/README-2.0.md

 Besides creating apps, Rekit also provides powerful tools for managing the project:
  1. [Command line tools](): you can use these tools to create/rename/move/delete project elements like components, actions etc.
  2. [Rekit portal](https://github.com/supnate/rekit-portal): it's a new tool shipped with Rekit 2.0.
 It not only provides web UIs for creating/renaming/moving/deleting elements of a Rekit app, but also provides tools for analyzing/building/testing a Rekit application.
 You can think of Rekit portal like an IDE for React development.
+See a live demo at: [https://rekit-portal.herokuapp.com](https://rekit-portal.herokuapp.com)

 To learn more about Rekit, read the overall introduction at:
 [Rekit 2.0: the next generation React development]()